 Strengthening co-operation and winning new partners

 Long-term co-operation on the national and international level is an important success factor for safeguarding the long-term future of Germany as a business location as well as of the European Economic Area as a whole.
-The Space Administration contributes towards this by maintaining a closely-knit community of high-technology experts in Germany and by co-operating with partner countries, particularly the ESA member states.
+The German Space Agency contributes towards this by maintaining a closely-knit community of high-technology experts in Germany and by co-operating with partner countries, particularly the ESA member states.

 Recruiting and promoting young talent

 For a long time, space has been very helpful in countering recruiting shortages particularly for scientific and technical occupations.
 After all, there is hardly another discipline that has the same potential as astronautics to inspire young people with enthusiasm for science and technology.
-Consequently, the Space Administration will continue to promote education in schools and research in universities.
+Consequently, the German Space Agency will continue to promote education in schools and research in universities.